OMDoc/OMDoc.github.io/about.md

 OMDoc serves as semantics-oriented representation format and ontology language for mathematical knowledge.
 [Format](../format), [Distribution](../distribution), [Examples](../examples)

-The current stable version is [OMDoc1.2](../OMDoc1.2) (see the [OMDoc1.2 Book](../pubs/omdoc1.2.pdf).
+The current stable version is OMDoc1.2 (see the [OMDoc1.2 Book](../pubs/omdoc1.2.pd) and the [OMDoc1.2 Repository](https://github.com/OMDoc/OMDoc1.2).
 Current development work mainly focuses on OMDoc applications, but the experiences gained there flows back into the OMDoc Specifications.
 We are currently working on two fronts:

 * [OMDoc1.3](../OMDoc1.3) is an incremental extension of OMDoc1.2 that addresses immediate needs from the applications and increases semantic web compatibility.